fofr/sam-and-paul.com/source/_posts/mali-losinj-croatia.md

 We dressed our son in his regular swimming outfit, a red swimming nappy and blue whale shorts, and the family went swimming together.
 We did the things from his Little Dippers swimming lessons – floating, kicking, singing, and Conway enjoyed it all, though he had to get used to the water being salty, and he wasn’t happy about saltwater in your eyes, but then who is.

 Post-swimming and lunch, Conway was tired, I enjoyed some cuddles with him in the bar, lounging on a great brown sofa, Conway straddled across me fast asleep.
 Samantha had some time to herself by the pool.
 Each guest that passed me showed their own expression of “Awww, so cute”.

+{% figure mali-losinj-57.jpg landscape %}
+Samantha and Conway in the pool
+{% endfigure %}

-## Picnic on the balcony
+## A stroll into town and a picnic on the balcony

 After swimming and family nap time we took a stroll along the sea front, and onwards down a little path into town where we sought out Lidl for supplies.